tprasadtp/ubuntu-post-install/docs/clioptions.md

     ./after-effects --fix-mode-lts --fix <config-file|config-url>
     ```

 Use LTS as fallback.
-This flag should be used in conjunction with `--fix` Otherwise it will be ignored.
+This flag should be used in conjunction with `--pre-release` Otherwise it will be ignored.
 Instead of using previous Ubuntu release this will use the last LTS release. i.e if you are on `21.04` and `20.04` repositories will be used.
 Please use this with caution as it may not work.
 This has no effect on Debian and its derivatives.

 ## Purge not required packages